barower/learn_german_cases/README.md

 5. Use this playlist while doing your chores/commuting to work!

 For text-to-speech I used [Michal Fapso's script which fetches audio from Google's engine](http://michalfapso.blogspot.com/2012/01/using-google-text-to-speech.html).

+You can modify pause and rest parameters in learn_german_cases if the riddle pacing doesn't suit you.

 ## Caveats